TANGO-Project/energy-modeller-calibration-tool/Nvidia GPU Calibration Scripts/README.md

 Files with the pattern: <Hostname>-<card_name>-<gpu_index>-stats.csv will be produced.
 Such as: ns51.bullx-GPU-Tesla K20Xm-0-stats.csv

-The file that demonstrates load being applied can be moved into the folder with the energy modeller and renamed.
+The file generated shows load being applied, it can be moved into the folder with the energy modeller and renamed.

 It should be given the same name as the graphics card (<card_name>.csv) i.e. "GPU-Tesla K20Xm.csv"